 Can Aloe Vera Treat Acne?

 In other words, aloe vera can’t treat acne.
+There simply isn’t enough salicylic acid in the gel to do the job.
 But it helps to soothe the inflammation from acne itself and the harsh anti-acne treatments you may be using (think tea tree oil and benzoyl peroxide).

 Related: Is Tea Tree Oil An Effective Treatment For Acne?

 Stretch marks happen when skin expands to accommodate growth.
 When you stretch it too much, you disrupt collagen production.
 Next thing you know, stretch marks appear on your skin.
 Ugh.
 They’re totally normal.
 You don’t have to be ashamed of them.
 Even celebrities have them.
 They’re just better at hiding them (Photoshop helps a lot 😉 ).

 But can you get rid of them with a bit of Aloe Vera gel?
 Sorry to be the bearer of bad news, but nope, Aloe Vera can’t reduce stretch marks.
 No topical treatment can.
 So why do so many people swear Aloe Vera improved the look of their stretch marks?
 Look is the key word here.
 Aloe Vera is moisturizing remember?
 Anything that moisturises skin makes it appear smoother.
 But once the moisturizing effect is over, your stretch marks are still there.
 Bummer!